martinra/facileLLM.nvim/README.md

 * Pruning can help to make the best our of models of limited context length.

-* Implementation of the OpenAI API and in particular ChatGPT in its various versions.
+* Implementation of the OpenAI API and in particular OpenRouterAI and ChatGPT in its various versions.

 * Implementation of the Replicate API.
 Ready access to LLama3 70B Instruct, Mixtral 8x7B Instruct, and the possibility to connect to any open LLM model